 Iron Absorption: How Your Genes Decide Whether You Need More or Less

-Iron is one of those nutrients that requires a careful balance.
-Too little and you're dealing with fatigue, brain fog, and poor recovery.
-Too much and it can accumulate in your organs and cause oxidative damage.
-Your genetics influence which end of that spectrum you're more likely to land on.
+Iron is a balancing act: too little leaves you with fatigue, brain fog, and poor recovery, while too much can accumulate in your organs and cause oxidative damage.
+Your genetics influence which end of that spectrum you're more likely to land on, which is why generic iron advice can quietly work against you.

 The genes that regulate iron